HuyTu7/YelpBusinessesRecommender/README.md

 Works Folder Details:
 - The ReadData\_AG.py is used for reading csv files, merging data, reducing dimensionality of data and data modification like modifying the rating.
 After completing data pre-processing, the final dataframe is stored in file to avoid processing the code again and again.
 Take a look at the path folder of data file.
+- Before running evaluate.pynb make sure Spark is working properly on your machine.
+One will require Jupyter Notebook to run it.
+From terminal invoke the command `IPYTHON_OPTS="notebook" $SPARK_HOME/bin/pyspark`.
+Using the run button, the code can be executed.
+The code firstly reads the data from the file merged_BR3.csv.
+Divide the data into training and testing set.
+Train the model and evalute them using RMSE.

 ### Contributors: